 - Budget Request: The Community Justice Center would be staffed with two positions including operating expenses:

 - Project Manager

 - Salary \$83,866

 - Benefits \$44,197

 - Total Position Cost \$128,063

 - Data Analyst

 - Salary \$69,285

 - Benefits \$36,513

 - Total Position Cost \$105,798

 - Total Staffing Request \$\$233,861

 - Other Operating Expenses \$15,000

 - Project Management Software \$19,950 (County only expense)

 - Total Funding Request \$268,811 (City of Ithaca would pay \$124,430/Tompkins

 County would pay \$144,380)

-- County/City Budget Narrative (Ongoing Funding): The budget for the Community Justice Center is based upon an Emergency Operations Center model with two full-time dedicated staff assigned to collaborate between the City of Ithaca and Tompkins County public safety services to implement the recommendations of the plan.
+- Center is based upon an Emergency Operations Center model with two full-time dedicated staff assigned to collaborate between the City of Ithaca and Tompkins County public safety services to implement the recommendations of the plan.
 The expenses for the Community Justice Center would be evenly split between the City and the County.
 The Project Manager would serve as the primary point of contact for implementation and would be responsible for the development of a joint implementation plan, process timeline, engagement of key stakeholders including community, supervise the data manager, and providing no less than quarterly updates to Common Council and the Legislature.